security-force-monitor/research-handbook/source/units_positionings.rst

 Each ``positioning`` is always treated as a contiguous, meaning it has the same UUID, unless citations establish it is non-contiguous.

-.. admonition:: Example

-    For example, citations establish that on 2010-08-27 Hla Min stopped being commander of the Southern Regional Military Command and became commander of the 3 Bureau of Special Operations.
-One citation also evidences his being commander of the 3 Bureau of Special Operations on 2011-07-05 and another citation states he retired as commander of the 3 Bureau of Special Operations on 2015-08-10.
-All three of these claims are treated as evidencing the same ``posting``.
-In contrast, the 2011-07-05 citation also establishes that Hla Min once again became commander of the Southern Regional Military Command on a temporary basis as its commander was removed from the ``posting``.
-This ``posting`` as commander of the Southern Regional Military Command is treated as a separate ``posting`` with a different UUID as the previous ``posting`` held on 2010-08-27.

 A ``positioning`` should always be given the same UUID if there is an overlap or if the time-ranges of two or more citations fall within 1 day of each other.

 .. admonition:: Example

     Citations establish that the ``502 Light Infantry Battalion`` is part of a mobile formation which is deployed around Myanmar for operations, and because of this ``positioning`` claims should not be treated as contiguous.
 However, there are two different claims that the ``502 Light Infantry Battalion`` has a ``positioning`` ``site`` of ``Mantong Township``, one claim on ``2013-04-19`` and the other on ``2013-04-20``.
 Because these two claims are within a day of each other, they are coded as part of the same ``positioning`` giving the ``502 Light Infantry Battalion`` a ``positioning`` ``site`` of ``Mantong Township`` from at least ``2013-04-19`` to at least ``2013-04-20``.
 Another claim giving the ``502 Light Infantry Battalion`` a ``positioning`` ``site`` of ``Mantong Township`` on ``2014-04-20`` is coded as a separate, non-contiguous positioning because of the citations stating that the battalion is part of a mobile formation which is deployed around Myanmar for operations.

-TO DO: Positionings should be inherited by parent units - same with classifications

-TO DO: Positionings should "go down" the hierarchy to lower level administrative boundaries - ie region/state to township

 about_entity:name:qa